fleetdm/fleet/handbook/company.md

   - think like an owner
   - be efficient
   - be valuable (consider business impact)
   - work on things that matter
   - fast forward 12 months, consider total cost of ownership (the eternity of maintenance)
-  - understand why, or tell me why I'm wrong
+  - understand "why?"  (or tell me why I'm wrong)
   - agree, or disagree and commit anyway
 - we win or lose together
   - it's worth it to help team members and contributors
   - help unblock users, customers, and other contributors (including colleagues)
   - help team members and contributors get all the way done, delivered all the way to completion
+- take pride in your work
+  - reread anything you write for users
+  - you don't need permission to be thoughtful
+  - every real-world edge case deserves handling (be thorough)
 - take yourself seriously
-  - on a hero's journey
+  - you are on a hero's journey
   - even boring tasks are more motivating, fun, and effective when you care
   - motivate yourself intrinsically with self-talk
-  - understand "why?"
-  - take your ideas seriously (great ideas come from everyone, write them out and see if they have merit)
+  - take your ideas seriously (great ideas come from everyone; write them out and see if they have merit)
-- less is more
-  - "boring solutions"
-  - prefer short calls to long, asynchronous back and forth discussions in Slack
-  - avoid bikeshedding
-  - bite off what you can chew
-  - finish what you start, or at least throw it away loudly in case someone wants it
-  - focus on fewer tasks at one time
 - legendary results

 ### 🟢 Balance
 Between overthinking and rushing, there is a [golden mean](https://en.wikipedia.org/wiki/Golden_mean_%28philosophy%29).

+- think, fast
-- think, fast (balance thoughtfulness and planning with moving quickly)
+  - balance thoughtfulness and planning with moving quickly
 - move quickly
   - "everything is in draft"
   - iterate by taking baby steps